Toshita-24/Blinkit-Data-Analyst-Dashboard/README.md

 # Blinkit-Data-Analyst-Dashboard

-# Project Overview
+# Overview:
-This project features a comprehensive Power BI dashboard designed to analyze Blinkit's sales performance, customer satisfaction, and inventory distribution.
-It leverages key performance indicators (KPIs) and interactive visualizations to uncover actionable insights and identify opportunities for optimization across outlets, locations, and product categories.
+This Power BI dashboard was created to give a detailed view of Blinkit's performance in terms of sales, customer satisfaction, and stock distribution.
+It uses clear visuals and key metrics to help identify trends and areas for improvement.

-# Key Highlights:
+# Key Metrics (KPIs) Tracked
-Total Sales: $1.20M
+Total Sales: $1.20 million from all items sold
-Average Sales per Outlet: $141
+Average Sales: $141 per transaction
-Total Items Sold: 8,523
+Number of Items Sold: 8,523 products
-Average Customer Rating: 3.9 ★
+Average Customer Rating: 3.9 out of 5

-# Performance Insights:
-  ## Outlet Analysis:
-   Tier 3 cities lead in sales, followed by Tier 2 and Tier 1.
-   High-size outlets generate the highest revenue.
-   Supermarket Type 1 is the top-performing outlet type with the most items sold and highest sales.

-  ## Product Trends:
-   Regular fat content items account for the majority of revenue (~65%).
-   Top-selling categories: Fruits, Snacks, and Household Items.
-   Low-performing categories: Seafood, Breakfast Items.

-   ## Time Series Trend:
-  Sales peaked in 2018 and have since stabilized around $131K.

-# Conclusion
+# Main Features
-The Blinkit Sales Performance Dashboard offers a clear and data-driven view of the company’s operations across different outlets, locations, and product types.
-By analyzing sales trends, customer ratings, and inventory metrics, the dashboard highlights key strengths—such as high performance in Tier 3 cities and large outlets—as well as areas for improvement, including low-performing item categories.
-These insights enable data-backed decision-making to enhance sales strategies, improve customer satisfaction, and optimize resource allocation.
-This project demonstrates the power of Power BI in transforming raw data into meaningful business intelligence.
+-Interactive Filter Panel: Users can apply filters based on outlet location, size, and product type.
+## Outlet Growth Over Time: Charts showing outlet growth from 2012 to 2022
+Fat Content Breakdown: Highlights sales of low-fat vs. regular-fat items.
+Product Category Analysis: Shows which product types are performing best.
+Outlet Size & Location Insights: Displays which outlet sizes and tiers perform better.
+Outlet Type Comparison: Compares supermarkets and grocery stores on various performance measures like sales, ratings, and visibility

+Key Takeaways
+Sales performance is strong, with over $1M in revenue

+Customers are leaning towards healthier, low-fat product options

+Top-selling items include fruits, vegetables, and snacks

+Medium-sized stores in Tier 3 locations are the most profitable

+Supermarkets lead in overall sales, while grocery stores offer better item visibility